African American Studies

 • demonstrate these skills through written and verbal communication, with the option of pursuing other means of communication such as performance, media-making and creative writing as they relate to the scholarly mission of AAS.

-Prerequisite for entry into the AAS major is the successful completion on a graded basis of one course survey course.
-Course survey courses are identified in the program of study.
+Prerequisite for entry into the AAS major is the successful completion on a graded basis of one core survey course.
+Core survey courses are identified in the program of study.

 Program of Study

 Majors are required to complete nine (9) courses: two (2) core survey courses, AAS 300 Junior Seminar: Research and Writing in African American Studies, and six (6) additional African American Studies courses.
-All majors are also required to participate in the senior colloquium.
+All majors are also required to participate and complete the senior colloquium milestone.

 Students complete two (2) core survey courses listed below.
 At least one (1) of these must be a Pre-20th Century course.
 Students are strongly encouraged to complete both survey courses by the end of junior year.